-Full-Time employees shall receive an eight (8)-hour benefit for each holiday.
+Full-Time employees shall receive benefit time matching their regular scheduled hours of work for each holiday.
 Employees shall elect one of the following:

-- 1. Take (8) hours off with pay on the holiday or another day in the same pay period. - 2.
-If a holiday falls on a day that an employee is not regularly scheduled to work, the employee is responsible for working with their supervisor well in advance of the holiday to find another day to take off within the same pay period.

-- 3. If a holiday falls on a day that an employee is regularly scheduled to work more than (8) hours, the holiday benefit is still (8) hours, and the employee must work the additional hours another day in the same work week or use earned benefit time to meet the (40) hours required within the week. - 4.
-Work on the holiday and be paid their hourly rate plus an extra hour of pay for each hour worked (double time) on the holiday. - 5.
-Take some combination of time off with pay and double time for hours worked if fewer than (8) hours are worked.
+- 1. Take their regular hours off with pay on the holiday or another day in the same pay period. - 2.
+If a holiday falls on a day that an employee is not regularly scheduled to work, the employee is responsible for working with their supervisor well in advance of the holiday to find another day to take off within the same pay period. - 3.
+Work on the holiday and be paid their hourly rate plus an extra hour of pay for each hour worked (double time) on the holiday. - 4.
+Take some combination of time off with pay and double time for hours worked if fewer than their regularly scheduled hours are worked.